-Our deployment pipeline is fully automated, so we needed to store
+Our deployment pipeline was already fully automated, so I needed to store

-app.yaml file somewhere to supply to build server before pushing code to Google Cloud.
-Ideally, it would be application code repository.
+app.yaml file somewhere to supply it to build server before pushing code to Google Cloud.
+Ideally, it would be application's code repository.
 However, having environment variables in

-app.yaml file became a blocker.
-We either needed to commit application configuration to the repository, or leave the whole file unmanaged.
-Neither of these options worked for us, so I started looking for any other ways of dealing with this App Engine limitation.
+app.yaml file caused an issue: we either needed to commit application configuration to the repository, or leave the whole file untracked.
+Neither of these options was suitable, so I started looking for any other ways of dealing with this App Engine limitation.

-As a side note, Heroku and OpenShift (at least its previous incarnation) have an option to set environment variables from the web interface, which simplified configuration management for applications like ours.
-It allows us to deploy the same codebase to different environments by changing only environment variables (e.g. test vs production API endpoints, application domains, cookie encryption keys, etc.).
+As a side note, Heroku and OpenShift (at least its previous incarnation) have an option to set environment variables from the web/command line interface, which simplified application configuration management.

 My search brought me some disappointing results: